 Featuring a noticeably higher density of buildings than other parts of the wall, here you can find numerous towers and temples that are fascinating to explore.

-Available tour: From Beijing: Half-Day Private Juyongguan Great Wall
+Available tour: Forbidden City & Juyongguan Section of Great Wall

 15. Cycling in Miyun